Do you feel that your lawyer has already taken care of your estate planning needs?

 Step 5: We Monitor and Review Your Plan.

-Once your plan is in place, we will periodically review what is in place to ensure everything is still appropriate to your goal set.
+Once your plan is in place, we will regularly review your plan to ensure everything is still appropriate to your goal set.
 Your goals may change, tax and legal implications may have changed, and new strategies may become available.
-Regular review and updates keep your estate plan current so that when the time comes, it will provide for the most effective transition to your loved ones or the causes that you believe in.
+Regular review and updates keep your estate plan current so that when the time comes, it will provide for the most effective transition of your assets to your loved ones or the causes that you believe in.
 Our team will also be there for your family to provide guidance and help make decisions when they lose a family member.
 Your Estate Trustee (Executor) Power of Attorney, and beneficiaries can lean on us for guidance and help in this challenging time.